vic-ma/howtodismantle.github.io/_posts/2023-06-23-SAP-How-to-build-a-perfect-RFC-function-module-to-be-used-in-Peakboard.md

 ENDFUNCTION.
 {% endhighlight %}

-# The peakboard part
+# The Peakboard part

 When the RFC is so perfectly prepared the integration in Peakboard is quite straight forward.
 The XQL code just calls the RFC by submitting the shipping point and processes the return table.
+That's it!
+Now you can use this perfect table right away in your application logic.

 ![image](/assets/2023-06-23/060.png)

 # Conclusion

-When you decide which of the SAP interfaces to choose, please keep this sample mind.
+When you need to decide which of the SAP interfaces to choose, please keep this sample mind.
 It's considered to be perfect because all the calculation is done within SAP, within one single call.
 There's absolutely no data waste downloaded to Peakboard, nor is the data processesing in Peakboard unreasonable complicated.